Updated August 22, 2023

-Selection of all the data with a single click or with the help of CTRL + A, it helps out to select a whole data range in a worksheet.
+Selection of all the data with a single click or with the help of CTRL + A helps select a whole data range in a worksheet.

 2. Column Width Size Adjustment

-When you are working on a huge data set, this column width adjustment and it’s resizing is important, here you have to select the multiple columns then you need to hover your cursor of mouse towards right side of the column where you want to resize it and double click on it to get the desired result or you can use shortcut keys i.e. ALT + HOH (Column Height) & ALT + HOW (Column Width)
+When you are working on a huge data set, this column width adjustment and its resizing is important; here, you have to select the multiple columns, then you need to hover your cursor mouse towards the right side of the column where you want to resize it and double click on it to get the desired result, or you can use shortcut keys, i.e., ALT + HOH (Column Height) & ALT + HOW (Column Width)

 3. Insertion of Date or Time or Comments in Excel

-In some scenario’s we need to enter today’s date & time, for that instead of looking into the calendar or time at the bottom, we can use a below-mentioned shortcut key.
+In some scenarios, we need to enter today’s date & time; instead of looking into the calendar or time at the bottom, we can use the below-mentioned shortcut key.

 For date: CTRL + ; or For time: SHIFT + CTRL + ;

-Insert a Comment: Short cut key will be SHIFT + F2 (Note: Prior to performing this, double click on cell reference for edit mode).
+Insert a Comment: Short cut key will be SHIFT + F2 (Note: Before performing this, double click on cell reference for edit mode).

-4. Addition of New Line in a Cell
+4. Addition of a New Line in a Cell

-Suppose, you are entering address details, you need to add multiple lines data in the same cell, for that you need to enter short cut key “Alt + Enter”, it will move the cursor down so that you can enter or type the text in the next line.
+Suppose you are entering address details, and you need to add multiple lines of data in the same cell; for that, you need to enter short cut key “Alt + Enter”, it will move the cursor down so that you can enter or type the text in the next line.

 5. Addition or insertion of multiple columns or rows

-In some cases, you want to insert additional rows or columns, to add extra datasets, for this you need to select or highlight the columns or rows, do a right-click & select Insert option. so automatically the rows or columns get inserted.
-(Note: for example, if you want to insert ten number of columns or rows, you need to select the same number of rows or column and then do a right-click & select Insert option, so that ten rows or columns get inserted.
+In some cases, you want to insert additional rows or columns, to add extra datasets; for this, you need to select or highlight the columns or rows, right-click & select the Insert option.
+So automatically, the rows or columns get inserted.
+(Note: for example, if you want to insert ten columns or rows, you need to select the same number of rows or columns and then right-click & select the Insert option so that ten rows or columns get inserted.

 6. Autosum the Selected Data Range

-Suppose, I have a numeric data range, so I want to do a sum up for that data range, to perform this task at a faster pace, you need to select the data range.
+Suppose I have a numeric data range, so I want to do a sum up for that data range.
+To perform this task faster, you need to select the data range.

-After pressing on “ALT key and Enter” it will give the Total value of that range.
+After pressing the “ALT key and Enter”, it will give the range’s total value.

 7 Addition of Cell Border

-Here we want to add cell border across the data range.
+Here we want to add a cell border across the data range.

-After pressing on “Ctrl + Shift + &” so that automatically cell borders get added.
+After pressing on “Ctrl + Shift + &”, cell borders are automatically added.

 8. Number Formatting

-After click on “Ctrl + Shift + $”, so that the entire numeric value data range will be displayed with the dollar sign.
+After clicking “Ctrl + Shift + $”, the entire numeric value data range will be displayed with the dollar sign.

 9. Make a Copy of your Worksheet in the Same Workbook

-Suppose, you have a quarterly report in sheet1 of a workbook, so for the next quarter sales data you need to re-create it from scratch, which is very difficult and time-consuming, for this you can use “Move or Copy” option under worksheet.
+Suppose you have a quarterly report in sheet 1 of a workbook, so you need to re-create it from scratch for the next quarter’s sales data, which is very difficult and time-consuming; you can use the “Move or Copy” option under the worksheet.

-In the worksheet, I want to freeze the top or first row, for that I need to click on cell B2 and enter a short cut key ALT + W + F + R so that the first-row gets to freeze, if I want to remove freeze pane from top row, I need to enter a short cut key ALT + W + F + F.
+In the worksheet, I want to freeze the top or first row; for that, I need to click on cell B2 and enter a shortcut key ALT + W + F + R so that the first row gets frozen if I want to remove the freeze pane from the top row, I need to enter a short cut key ALT + W + F + F.